0xJonaseb11/r_nft_mints/Overview.md

   ### index
-  URIStorage enbles us to associate and upload to IPFs when it's token is minted
+  URIStorage enbles us to associate and upload to IPFs when it's token is minted.